arianghaedi/PPG-ArSPA/README.md

 # Comprehensive Photoplethysmography (PPG) Signal Processing and Fiducial Point Detection Framework (ArSPA)

 This package provides a complete framework for PPG signal preprocessing, adaptive systolic peak detection (ArSPA), and pulse onset identification.
-It was originally developed for signals collected using the Empatica E4 BVP sensor (fs 64Hz) as part of the 'Big Ideas Lab Glycemic Variability and Wearable Device Dataset'.
+It was originally developed for signals collected using the Empatica E4 BVP sensor as part of the 'Big Ideas Lab Glycemic Variability and Wearable Device Dataset'.

 ## Section 1 - About the Algorithm and Feature Extraction